matter-labs/tutorials/README.md

 yarn hardhat deploy-zksync --script deploy-paymaster.ts
 ```

-The output should be like this:
+The output should be like this (Your values will be different):

 ```
 Empty wallet's address: 0x18e07977bea49dF2cD1F0EE520986E7F0EF8Bc6C